xujustinj/Asteria/alt/cpp/README.txt

-persistence - weights are multiplied by this amount between generations sensitivity - size of step taken with respect to the training momentum    - amount of previous step used in next generation
+persistence - weights are multiplied by this amount between generations sensitivity - size of step taken with respect to the training momentum    - amount of previous step used in next generation filename    - path to an .mlp format file to be used as the MLP

 INPUT
-.mlp file
+.io format file: (IO stands for Input/Output)
+  - Each line is an input vector followed by its corresponding output vector.

 OUTPUT
-.mlp file

-What is .mlp?
-MLP stands for Multi-Layer Perceptron.
-A .mlp file fully describes an MLP:
+.mlp format: (MLP stands for Multi-Layer Perceptron)
   - The first line is a series of whitespace-delimited integers representing the widths of the MLP's layers.
 The first integer corresponds to the width of the input layer, and the last integer corresponds to the width of the output